 Organization of the paper is as follows.
 Section 2 introduces the dataset used in the study and provides a detailed description of the CEF discounts.
 This section also highlights the non-normal nature and high degree of persistence observed in CEF discounts.
 Section 3 carefully describes the methodology employed in the study.
-In Section 4, we present and discuss the major findings of the study.
-We also report the empirical evidence in favor of nonlinear stationarity around time-varying trends and its implications for understanding the long-swing dynamics of CEF discounts.
+Section 4 presents and discusses the major findings of the study.
+We provide empirical evidence supporting nonlinear stationarity around time-varying trends and explore its implications for understanding the long-swing dynamics of CEF discounts.
+We then offer economic interpretations of the identified trend breaks in the context of historical events and discuss the implications of our findings for investment strategies.
 Section 5 concludes.